Abraham Lincoln and Charles Darwin were born on the exact same day, Feb. 12, 1809, but their lives had opposite effects.

 Pol Pot’s communist Khmer Rouge killed 2 million Cambodians in his “killing fields” between 1975 and 1979.
 With Darwinist-utilitarian logic, Pol Pot stated: “Keeping you is no gain.
 Losing you is no loss.”

-The statement in Lincoln’s Gettysburg Address, “a new nation … dedicated to the proposition that all men are created equal,” was echoed by other presidents.
+Lincoln countered this attitude in his Gettysburg Address, stating that America is “a new nation … dedicated to the proposition that all men are created equal” – a belief which has been repeated by American leaders, both Democrat and Republican.

 Harry S. Truman stated in his inaugural address, Jan.
 20, 1949: “We believe that all men are created equal because they are created in the image of God.
 From this faith we will not be moved.”

-Ronald Reagan stated to the citizens of Hambach, Germany, May 6, 1985: “Each of us … is made … in the image of God, the image of God the Creator.”
+Ronald Reagan told the citizens of Hambach, Germany, May 6, 1985: “Each of us, each of you, is made in the most enduring, powerful image of Western civilization.
+We’re made in the image of God, the image of God the Creator.”

 Brought to you by AmericanMinute.com.